Tropopause: Location

 The troposphere is the lowest layer of the Earth's atmosphere; it starts at the planetary boundary layer, and is the layer in which most weather phenomena occur.
 The troposphere contains the boundary layer, and ranges in height from an average of 9 km at the poles, to 17 km at the Equator.
 In the absence of inversions and not considering moisture, the temperature lapse rate for this layer is 6.5 °C per kilometer, on average, according to the U.S. Standard Atmosphere.
 A measurement of the tropospheric and the stratospheric lapse rates helps identify the location of the tropopause, since temperature increases with height in the stratosphere, and hence the lapse rate becomes negative.
-The tropopause location coincides with the lowest point at which the lapse rate is less than a prescribed threshold.

 Since the tropopause responds to the average temperature of the entire layer that lies underneath it, it is at its maximum levels over the Equator, and reaches minimum heights over the poles.
 On account of this, the coolest layer in the atmosphere lies at about 17 km over the equator.
 Due to the variation in starting height, the tropopause extremes are referred to as the equatorial tropopause and the polar tropopause.

+Variations of starting height were found to correspond with the thermal structure both above and below where tropopause was recognized.
+The beginning of tropopause was determined to have a positive correlation to tropospheric temperature anomalies and a negative correlation to stratospheric temperature anomalies.
+However, since 1980 the tropopause has been warming while the stratosphere cools according to Integrated Global Radiosonde Archive V2 data from NOAA.This impacts tropopause starting height as the value is related to the average temperatures of the layers above and below.
+Because of a shift in average temperatures – particularly in the troposphere – it is expected the initial height of tropopause will increase given the expansion of warm air in the layer below.